 High School Chemistry

 Chemistry is one of the most fascinating studies of the orderly design of our perfect Creator!
 The chemistry course is based on regular laboratory investigations of matter, chemical reactions, and the role of energy in those reactions.
 Students will learn about the structure and properties of matter and its interactions.
 Laboratory experiments will be used to reinforce topics studied from the text.
-This course requires a total of 2 hours of class and lab time and is priced at a different rate due to lab time and materials required.
+Lab time will be integrated into the class time to allow students more course options.

 This course covers both the anatomy and physiology of each of the human body’s organ systems.
 This study will introduce the organizational levels of the human body from a single cell to the 11 major organ systems: skeletal, nervous, circulatory, respiratory, digestive, muscular, integumentary, lymphatic, urinary, endocrine, and reproductive.
 We will also perform laboratory exercises including some dissections.